English Week 2026

 The theme of this year's conference will be

-The lectures and courses in the English Week in 2025 will explore different ways of fruitfully and creatively working to realize these goals.
-Parallel to this, it has always been our deep-seated conviction that the artistic workshops, which constitute the ‘heart’ of each English Week, offer teachers unique chances to go substantially further in developing the entire range of their entire perceptual and expressive capabilities, all within a highly supportive environment full of warmth, humour, trust and hope.
-This personal and uplifting work is also very much rooted in deep listening and self-efficacy, enabling us to not only “talk the talk,” but to “walk the walk” together.
+The lectures and working groups in the English Week in 2026 will explore different ways of fruitfully working to achieve these goals.
+Parallel to this, it has always been our deep-seated conviction that the artistic workshops, which constitute the ‘heart’ of each English Week, offer teachers unique chances to realize artistry in their teaching through developing their perceptual and expressive capabilities within a highly supportive environment full of warmth, humour, trust and hope.
+Over the period of almost thirty years, we have seen again and again how this uplifting work can inspire and support us in taking on the challenges that teaching and learning in our times pose.

-We are very happy that Paul Matthews, England's leading specialist for creative writing, and Norman Skillen from Ireland, one of our co-founders, will also be able to join us again.
-This year for the fourth time we will have one of England's finest storytellers Martin Maudsley with us.
-We are delighted to have Juanna Grace Lagada, one of the most outstanding music teachers in the United Kingdom joining us for the first time to lead the English Week choir and bringing a rich repertoire of materials for her workshops.
-Juana was one of the founding class teachers at the St. Michaels Waldorf School in London and is presently teaching at the Moray Steiner School in Scotland.
-We’re also very glad to have Tatjana Pavlov-West joining us for the first time.
-She brings a wealth of experience in post-colonial literature having taught this subject at universities in both South Africa and Germany and is now responsible for the intensive English year at the Freie Hochschule Stuttgart.
-We will also continue our inspiring tradition of having a special guest from outside of Waldorf education joining us as a guest lecturer and giving courses.
-We are delighted to welcome Erika Piazzoli (Trinity College, Dublin) as a special guest who will share her expertise and insights about working with drama and embodiment in foreign language learning; processes which she has instituted not only at her university but in working directly with migrants and differently abled people.
-We are very glad that Douglas Kennedy from Stuttgart will again be able join us this year along with Susan Wehner from Hamburg, Mario Radisic from Haan-Gruiten, Miriam Watson-Kastell from Marburg, Alexandra Spencer from Berlin, and Kavita Desai from Freiburg.
-And naturally, the “old team” Silvia Albert-Jahn (Mülheim), Christoph Jaffke (Stuttgart), Doris Schlott (Frankfurt), Peter Lutzker (Stuttgart), Robert McNeer (Ostuni, Italy), Martyn Rawson (Kiel/Hamburg), Ulrike Sievers (Hamburg), Alec Templeton (Basel), Catherine Bryden (Kirn), Sarah Kane (Forest Row, England) and Tessa Westlake (Cologne) will be back.
+We are very happy that for the first time we will have Cat Gerrard joining us to teach an artistic workshop.
+Cat is a performer, storyteller, dramaturg and facilitator from London based in Berlin.
+She brings a wealth of experience in a broad range of drama and storytelling activities, and we see her as a perfect ‘fit’ for the English Week.
+For the first time we will also have Julie Vandamme from Belgium as a co-teacher in different courses, sharing her rich experiences in working with literature in high school.
+A number of our “newcomers” from last year will be able to join us again.
+We are delighted to have Juanna Grace Lagada, one of the most outstanding music teachers in the United Kingdom joining us for the second time to lead the English Week choir and bringing a rich repertoire of materials for her workshops.
+We also continue our inspiring tradition of having a special guest from outside of Waldorf education joining us as a guest lecturer and giving courses and are delighted to welcome back Erika Piazzoli (Trinity College, Dublin) as our special guest who will again share her expertise and insights about working with drama and embodiment in foreign language learning.
+We’re very glad to have Tatjana Pavlov-West (Freie Hochschule Stuttgart) joining us for the second time.
+We are delighted to welcome back our longstanding and highly experienced colleague Ivone Grene from Denmark.
+We are once again very fortunate that Norman Skillen from Ireland, one of our original co-founders, will be able to join us again.
+For the fifth time we will have one of England's finest storytellers Martin Maudsley back with us.
+We are very fortunate that Douglas Kennedy (Stuttgart) will again be able join us this year along with Susan Wehner (Hamburg), Mario Radisic (Haan-Gruiten), Miriam Kastell-Watson (Marburg), Alexandra Spencer (Berlin), and Kavita Desai (Freiburg).
+And naturally, the “old team” Silvia Albert-Jahn (Mülheim), Christoph Jaffke (Stuttgart), Doris Schlott (Frankfurt), Peter Lutzker (Stuttgart), Robert McNeer (Ostuni, Italy), Martyn Rawson (Hamburg), Ulrike Sievers (Hamburg), Alec Templeton (Basel), Catherine Bryden (Kirn), Sarah Kane (Forest Row, England) and Tessa Westlake (Bochum) will be back.

 We are very glad to be once again in Haus Altenberg (www.haus-altenberg.de).
 Whereas the rooms were newly renovated, that beautiful old Gothic cathedral in the courtyard is still standing there and for those of you who don’t know it and the immediate area, it’s a wonderful place to spend an inspiring week.